sytseng/CS109a_Final_Project_Fall_2018/Real_example_song_recommendations_with_NNCF.md

 ---
-title: Song Recommendation Example
+title: A Real Example
 notebook: Real_example_song_recommendation_with_NNCF.ipynb
 nav_include: 7
 ---

-# Song recommendation in action
+## Song recommendation in action
 ***
 Here we demonstrated an example of song recommendation using NNCF model.
-***

 ### Load libraries